danielgmyers/flux-swf-client/flux-guice/README.md

 You'll need a dependency on `flux-guice` to make use of this example config.

 First, add a `FluxModule` object to your injector, where "example.flux.workflows" is the package containing your workflows.
-FluxModule will automatically find any classes under that package (recursively) of type `software.amazon.aws.clients.swf.flux.wf.Workflow` and initialize them with the Guice injector as singletons.
+FluxModule will automatically find any classes under that package (recursively) of type `com.danielgmyers.flux.clients.swf.wf.Workflow` and initialize them with the Guice injector as singletons.
 You can add `@Inject` to your Workflow class constructors and they will be initialized as expected.

 ```java
 package example.flux;